LuminationDev/LeadMe-WebXR-Viewer/READMD.md

 `cd app && npm run run-thinglink`

 ## To build
-`cd app && npm run build`
+Navigate to the root level and run build.ps1

-The build folder will be created at top level and can be distributed
+You can then distribute the created dist.zip